sumukhacharya03/sumukhacharya03/README.md

 My projects and research aim to create meaningful solutions to real-world problems, leveraging technology to make a difference.

 In my free time, I enjoy learning new technologies, exploring creative ideas, and researching new projects.
-I love playing chess and badminton and I am passionate about Photography.
+I am passionate about Photography.
-I possess strong qualities in teamwork, communication, problem-solving and genuine eagerness to learn new things.

 ## Connect with Me 🌐